-The EH-Antenna concept is covered by three (3) patents.
+The EH-Antenna concept is covered by three patents (6,486,846, 6,864,849 and the third is approved but not yet issued).
 Because it does not conform to classic theory as printed in the textbooks, the scientific community has also been slow to embrace the material.
-Controversy isn't always a bad thing, especially if it leads to mature and responsible debate.
-Furthermore, this book will provide the technical and application data to dispel all of the negative comments.